LaunchCodeCommunity/UNIX-talk/UNIX_talk_outline.markdown

 ## A Bit of Theory

-I'm going to begin by asking myself a few, easily answered questions, then conveniently answering them.

-**What is this lecture about?**

-This lecture is about UNIX, argueably one of the most important technologies from the 20th century; one that has greatly shaped the 21st.
-More specifically, it is a platform from which many other technologies have been created, and it has been the workbench of many programmers past and present.

-**OK, but what is UNIX?**

-[Well, It helps you fight velociraptors](//randar.com /post/92394210860/its-a-unix-system-i-know-this-jurassic-park)

-UNIX is a family of operating systems (OS) that began as one OS first invented for mainframe computers, starting in 1969.

-**OK, but what is an Operating System?**

-Like all English majors, we begin with the Wikipedia definition:
+Like all English majors, I'll begin with the Wikipedia definition:
 >An operating system is software that manages computer hardware and software
 >resources and provides common services for computer programs.

+UNIX is a family of operating systems (OS) that began as one OS first invented for mainframe computers, starting in 1969.
+It is a platform from which many other technologies have been created, and it has been the workbench of many programmers past and present.

 Elements defined by the OS
 * Input